City-of-Helsinki/kukkuu-admin/README.md

 3. Use file `.env.local` to modify environment variables if needed.
 For more info, check [this](https://create-react-app.dev/docs/adding-custom-environment-variables#docsNav).
 4. Run either
    - `yarn start` to run the app normally **or**
-   - `docker-compose up` to run the app in a Docker container.
-In the future when there are changes that need rebuilding the container, run `docker-compose up --build` instead.
+   - `docker compose up` to run the app in a Docker container.
+In the future when there are changes that need rebuilding the container, run `docker compose up --build` instead.
 5. Open [http://localhost:3001](http://localhost:3001) to view the app in the browser.

 ### Authorizing login to kukkuu-admin